A Computational Advantage

 You can likely summon the quality of his voice in your mind, the particular pitch and cadence.
 For someone with a rare condition called phonagnosia, however, this task is impossible.
 When phonagnosiacs hear a voice behind them, for example, they are unable to identify a speaker even if familiar to them.

-Understanding this condition and identifying its locus in the human brain is one focus of the research underway at USC Dornsife’s Image Understanding Laboratory, led by Irving Biederman, Harold Dornsife Chair in Neuroscience, and professor of psychology and computer science.
+Understanding this condition and identifying its locus in the human brain is one focus of the research underway at USC Dornsife’s Image Understanding Laboratory, led by Irving Biederman, Harold Dornsife Chair in Neurosciences, and professor of psychology and computer science.

 Junior Sarah Herald, a major in the new bachelor of science in computational neuroscience degree, works in the lab and uses functional magnetic resonance imaging (fMRI) — brain scans — and advanced computer modeling to analyze test subject data.
 The research, she says, is right up her alley.